BalveerSinghYT/DSA/README.md

 🎯 **Progress**: I wasn't able to cover much today, but tried to cover those concepts of arrays, which I never touched.

+## Day 7 - September 2nd:

+🎯 **Progress**: Completed the Array representation section, delving into compiler magic and row/column major formulas for arrays. 📊💡

+Tomorrow, it's on to the Array Abstract Data Type - the adventure continues! 🚀

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻